turingschool/curriculum/source/projects/hyde/rubric.markdown

 * 2: Application completes at least iterations 0-3
 * 1: Application does not complete iterations 0-3

+**Echo/Foxtrot Note:** Requirements listed are for *Foxtrot* pairs -- Echo requirements are shifted by 1 additional iteration -- So a 3 for Echo requires completing Iterations 0-6

 ### 2. Test-Driven Development

 * 4: Application is broken into components which are well tested in both isolation and integration using appropriate data